 Follow the steps below to start your cluster partnership.
 Click on the purple hyperlinks below each step to view the resources you need for that step.
 Click here for a summary of all of the resources you’ll need.

-Step 2: Recruit your cluster
+Step 2: Build your cluster

 The links below can help you with finding your international partner school(s).
 Get in touch with us or your local advisor if you need any help with this – or with finding other Scottish/rest of the UK schools.